MicrosoftLearning/mslearn-ai-services/Instructions/Exercises/ai-foundry/03-monitor-ai-services.md

 8. In the **Details** tab, set the **Alert rule name** to **Key List Alert**.
 9. Select **Review + create**.
 10. Review the configuration for the alert.
 Select **Create** and wait for the alert rule to be created.
+11. In the Azure Portal, use the **[\>_]** button to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal, selecting a ***PowerShell*** environment.
+The cloud shell provides a command line interface in a pane at the bottom of the Azure portal.

+    > **Note**: If you have previously created a cloud shell that uses a *Bash* environment, switch it to ***PowerShell***.

-11. Now you can use the following command to get the list of Azure AI services keys, replacing *&lt;resourceName&gt;* with the name of your Azure AI services resource, and *&lt;resourceGroup&gt;* with the name of the resource group in which you created it.
+12. Now you can use the following command to get the list of Azure AI services keys, replacing *&lt;resourceName&gt;* with the name of your Azure AI services resource, and *&lt;resourceGroup&gt;* with the name of the resource group in which you created it.

     ```
     az cognitiveservices account keys list --name <resourceName> --resource-group <resourceGroup>